-- 1.1.
-The Contractor will submit a detailed description of the language assistance services they will provide to persons with limited English proficiency to ensure meaningful access to their programs and/or services within ten (10) days of the contract effective date. - 1.2.
-The Contractor agrees that, to the extent future legislative action by the New Hampshire General Court or federal or state court orders may have an impact on the Services described herein, the State Agency has the right to modify Service priorities and expenditure requirements under this Agreement so as to achieve compliance therewith. - 1.3.
-The Contractor agrees to the Department's Standards of Care for New Hampshire HIV/AIDS Services, and as amended by the Department.
+- The Contractor will submit a detailed description of the language assistance services they will provide to persons with limited English proficiency to ensure meaningful access to their programs and/or services within ten (10) days of the contract effective - The Contractor agrees that, to the extent future legislative action by the New Hampshire 1.2.
+General Court or federal or state court orders may have an Impact on the Services described herein, the State Agency has the right to modify Service priorities and expenditure requirements under this Agreement so as to achieve compliance therewith. - Notwithstanding any other provision of the Contract to the contrary, no services shall continue after June 30, 2017, and the Department shall not be liable for any payments for services provided after June 30, 2017, unless and until an appropriation for these services has been received from the state legislature and funds encumbered for the SFY 2018-2019 biennia. - Beginning on or before July 1, 2017, the Contractor shall provide Mobile Crisis Services and supports, as specified in Section 2, in the New Hampshire Community Mental Health Region VI (Amherst, Brookline, Hollis, Hudson, Litchfield, Mason, Merrimack, Milford, Mont Vernon, and Nashua) to individuals eighteen (18) years and older who are experiencing a mental health crisis.